Skip to content

 Dimensionless Quantities

-The quantities we discussed so far always had some specific type and physical dimension.
-However, this is not always the case.
-While performing various computations, we sometimes end up with so-called "dimensionless" quantities, which ISO defines as quantities of dimension one:
+The quantities discussed so far always had specific types and physical dimensions.
+However, this isn't always the case.
+Some computations produce "dimensionless" quantities.
+ISO defines them as quantities of dimension one:

 ISO/IEC Guide 99